junxit/us-congress-bills-117/metadata.md

 - 2022-04-27 — Mr. Connolly moved to suspend the rules and pass the bill.
 - 2022-04-27 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 340 - 86 (Roll no. 135). (text: CR H4543-4544)
 - 2022-04-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 340 - 86 (Roll no. 135).
+- 2022-04-28 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.